SNIPPIK/hyprdots/README.md

 > Please ensure that your NVIDIA card supports dkms drivers in the list provided [here](https://wiki.archlinux.org/title/NVIDIA).

 > [!TIP]
-> Auto configuration of monitors\
+> Auto configuration of monitors, left to right\
-> Auto connection of linked bluetooth devices\
 > Hyprland animations can be changed in hyprland.conf

 To install, execute the following commands: